pisv/gethandly.wiki-playground/Step-One.md

             new ArrayList<IFooProject>(projects.length);
         for (IProject project : projects)
         {
-            if (project.isOpen() && project.hasNature(IFooProject.NATURE_ID))
+            if (project.isOpen() &&
+                project.hasNature(IFooProject.NATURE_ID))
             {
                 fooProjects.add(new FooProject(this, project));
             }
         }
+        body.setChildren(fooProjects.toArray(
-        body.setChildren(fooProjects.toArray(new IHandle[fooProjects.size()]));
+            new IHandle[fooProjects.size()]));
     }
 ```

-The central idea of the *handle/body idiom* as implemented in Handly is that
+The central idea behind the *handle/body idiom* as implemented in Handly
-mutable structure and properties of a model element are stored separately
+is that mutable structure and properties of a model element are stored
-in an internal `Body`, while the handle holds immutable, 'key' information
+separately in an internal `Body`, while the handle holds immutable, 'key'
-(recall that handles are value objects).
-The method `buildStructure` must
+information (recall that handles are value objects).

-initialize the given `Body` based on the element's current contents.
-In this
+The method `buildStructure` must initialize the given `Body` based on
+the element's current contents.
+In this case, we set the currently open
-case, we set the currently open Foo projects as the children of the `FooModel`.
+Foo projects as the children of the `FooModel`.
+We don't use the additional
-We don't use the additional parameter `newElements` here because we intend for
+parameter `newElements` here because we intend the `FooProject` to be
-the `FooProject` to be responsible for building its structure, rather than have
+responsible for building its structure, rather than have the `FooModel`
-the `FooModel` to also build the structure of its projects and put it
+to also build the structure for its child projects and put it (as handle/
-(as handle/body pairs) in the `newElements` map.
-The `FooProject` and the
+body pairs) into the `newElements` map.

-`FooModel` are said to be *openable* elements because they know how to open
+The `FooProject` and the `FooModel` are said to be *openable* elements because
-themselves (build their structure and properties) when asked to do so.
-In that
+they know how to open themselves (build their structure and properties)
-way, the model is populated with its elements lazily, on demand.
-In contrast,
+when asked to do so.
+In that way, the model is populated with its elements
-elements inside a source file are *never* openable because the source file
+lazily, on demand.
+In contrast, elements inside a source file are *never*
-builds all of its structure in one go by parsing its text contents, as we
+openable because the source file builds all of its inner structure in one go
-shall see in the next step.
+by parsing the text contents, as we shall see in the next step.
 See the [System Overview]
 (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1)
 for more information on the architecture.